sknrendra/mdms-logistica/en/about/delivery.md

 6. Damaged Items in Transport
 If there is any damage to the packaging on delivery, please contact us through the contact information listed on our website/application.

+7. The complete terms and conditions may vary based on the agreement of each tenant.
+In the event of any discrepancies between the terms and conditions stated on the MJI website/application and the rental contract, the terms and conditions in the signed contract shall take precedence.